openhab/openhab-js/README.md

 ## Scripting Basics

-The openHAB JSScripting runtime attempts to provide a familiar environment to Javascript developers.
+The openHAB JavaScript Scripting runtime attempts to provide a familiar environment to JavaScript developers.

 ### Require

 Scripts may include standard NPM based libraries by using CommonJS `require`.
 The library search will look in the path `automation/js/node_modules` in the user configuration directory.
+See [libraries](#libraries) for more information.

 ### Console